 If you have any cigarettes on you or in easy reach, get rid of them.
 If you live with a smoker consider what changes you’d like to make to your home, or what conversations you’ll need to have, to minimise slip-ups.
-Or you might have gotten a cigarette off someone else.
-Over the next 24hrs, try to avoid that scenario and other smokers.
+Or you might have gotten a cigarette from someone else.
+Over the next 24 hours, try to avoid that scenario and other smokers.

 Thoughts like “just one will be okay” or “it'd be great to smoke just one-a-day or one-a-week” are warning signs.
 Ask yourself “Why wasn’t I smoking just one-a-day before?”.
 Nicotine is very addictive.
 There is no safe level of smoking.

 Sometimes a slip-up can be about losing sight of your reasons to quit.
 This is the time to reflect on your own personal reasons to quit and remind yourself why they are important.